 - mood changes, such as depression

-The 2019 study investigated 241 patient evaluations across two separate clinics in the U.S. It found that up to 19% of people with a diagnosis of MS did not fulfill the McDonald criteria, which doctors use to diagnose MS.
+The study investigated 241 evaluations from people at two separate clinics in the U.S. It found that up to 19% of people diagnosed with MS did not fulfill the McDonald criteria, which doctors use to diagnose MS.

-The researchers concluded that these patients likely had conditions with symptoms similar to those of MS. The most common misdiagnoses were:
+The researchers concluded that these people likely had conditions with symptoms similar to those of MS. The most common misdiagnoses were:

 According to another